ejsmont-artur/phpDesignPrinciples/README.md

 # What is this project for?

-I have created this project to demonstrate some principles and patterns at one of our internal workshops at Yahoo!7.
+I have created this project for our internal workshops at Yahoo!7.
+I will demonstrate some common principles, patterns and anti patterns.

 # Intro